 The Bitmovin Player has supported CMAF playback for a while now.
 Recently, we also added support for CMAF low latency playback for HTML5 (web) and native apps (mobile) platforms.
 The Bitmovin Player can be configured to turn on low latency mode which then enables the player to allow chunk-based decoding and rendering without having to wait for the full segment to be downloaded.

-The Bitmovin Player optimizes start up logic, determines buffer sizes and adjusts playback rate to achieve near to real live streaming latency.
+The Bitmovin Player optimizes start-up logic, determines buffer sizes, and adjusts playback rate to achieve near to real live streaming latency.
 From our testing, this can go as low as 1.8 seconds while maintaining stream stability and good video quality.

-CMAF low latency is compatible with rest of the features that Bitmovin Player already supports today.
+CMAF low latency is compatible with the rest of the features that Bitmovin Player already supports today.
 (Ex: ads, DRM, analytics, closed captioning).

 In the diagram shown above, player buffering and decoding behavior is shown, contrasting the standard segment (standard latency) mode with the chunked segment mode, corresponding to low latency streaming.